angularsen/UnitsNet/README.md

 #### PK Sound, Canada
 > Award-winning performers and composers put everything they’ve got into their music.
 PK Sound makes sure their fans will hear it all – brilliantly, precisely, consistently.
 >
-> PK Sound uses OasysUnitsNet in Kontrol - the remote control counterpart to Trinity, the world's only robotic line array solution.
+> PK Sound uses OasysUnits in Kontrol - the remote control counterpart to Trinity, the world's only robotic line array solution.

 http://www.pksound.ca/pk-sound/announcing-the-official-release-of-kontrol/ (for an idea of what the Kontrol project is)<br>
 http://www.pksound.ca/trinity/ (the speakers that Kontrol currently controls)<br>